gaultier/gitlab-clone-all/README.md

 # gitlab_clone_all

 Clone locally all git projects from Gitlab.
+This is handy for example to search locally with `ripgrep` very quickly, or hack on projects.

 ## Usage